SunKing2/scramble/README.md

 * cd scramble
 * cd rust_src
 * cargo run
-* # it'll tell ya what to do next to see some stuff.
+It'll tell ya what to do next to see some stuff.

-* # end geeky developer stuff
+End geeky developer stuff
 ---

 Scramble uses a simple chat server on port 21, accessible with telnet or any nicer client software.
 It is hosted at scramblelovers.com